keptn/lifecycle-toolkit/docs/docs/getting-started/metrics.md

 - Populate one YAML file per metric then apply all of them.
 - Each metric is assigned a unique `name`.
-- The value of the `spec.provider.name` field must correspond to the name assigned in the `metadata.name` field of a `KeptnMetricsProvider` resource.
+- The value of the `spec.provider.name` field in the `KeptnMetric` resource must correspond to the name assigned in the `metadata.name` field of a `KeptnMetricsProvider` resource.
 - Information is fetched in on a continuous basis